SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/3-SemanticsByExample/basicsOnExecution.md

 At program counter 33 we perform the message send `-`.
 Again, the send finds the receiver and looks up the method to execute.
-Here, the substraction is a binary selector with one argument, thus the receiver is the value just before the top of the stack, the small integer 2.
+Here, the subtraction is a binary selector with one argument, thus the receiver is the value just before the top of the stack, the small integer 2.
 Thus, looking up the selector `-` from the class `SmallInteger`, yields the method `SmallInteger>>-`.

 Differently from the previous methods, `SmallInteger>>-` is a primitive method: